pacific-hake/hake-assessment/README.md

 ---

-## How to change between including PDF/EPS and PNG figures for web acessibility
+## How to change between including EPS and PNG figures for web acessibility

+* If you use the `build_doc()` function, there is a single switch to change.
+Call `build_doc(png_figs = TRUE)` to use PNG figures and `build_doc(png_figs = FALSE)` to use EPS figures.
+The default is PNG figures.
+The function makes modifications to code which are outlined below.
+* If you do not use `build_doc()`:
   * It is not a single switch, you will have to change code in several places:
   * Change the order of the extensions in the latex extension declarations, by placing the lines containing you want included before the lines you don't.
 To use PDF/EPS figures, you must place .pdf and .eps lines before the .png line, and vice-versa here: https://github.com/pacific-hake/hake-assessment/blob/fd36ead5377600b68daea7ef986f958ab0e825dd/doc/hake.sty#L353.
   * Change the **dev** argument to be **cairo_ps** for PDF/EPS figures and **png** for PNG figures here: https://github.com/pacific-hake/hake-assessment/blob/fd36ead5377600b68daea7ef986f958ab0e825dd/doc/hake-assessment.rnw#L170.

 ## How the R environment is set up